tvcutsem/tvcutsem.github.io/_posts/2018-07-22-membranes.md

 Membranes are a secure programming pattern that achieve a similar kind of isolation, but *within* a single application rather than between different applications.
 The name "membrane" is meant to evoke an association with cell membranes, which protect delicate internals from a chaotic external environment while still enabling regulated interaction with that environment.

-A membrane allows a coordinator to execute some logic in between every interaction with a particular sub-component (which may contain untrusted thrid-party code).
+A membrane allows a coordinator to execute some logic in between every interaction with a particular sub-component (which may contain untrusted third-party code).
 A host webpage might want to protect itself from an embedded script.
 A browser might want to isolate a third-party browser extension (plug-in).
 A web framework might want to track and observe mutations in the objects of its web app to refresh the UI.

 A membrane is a controlled perimeter around one or more objects and is usually implemented through proxies or "wrapper" objects.
 In a typical membrane setup, the perimeter starts with a single root object.
 For example, code inside a web page might wrap its `window` object in a membrane proxy.
 The proxied window could then be passed on to an embedded third-party script: